Pharmacy PBM Audit Attorney & Consultants

 4. PBM or Pharmacy Audit Litigation

-While most issues can be resolved during the audit process itself, in some cases litigation will be necessary.
-We represent pharmacies in litigation during and after PBM audits, including requests for injunctive relief (i.e. to prevent overreaching by PBM auditors) and post-audit actions to challenge unfavorable audit determinations.
+While most issues and audit discrepancies can be resolved during the audit process itself, in some cases post audit litigation will be necessary.
+We represent pharmacies in litigation during and after PBM audits, including requests that involve seeking injunctive relief (i.e. to prevent overreaching by PBM auditors) and post-audit actions to challenge unfavorable audit determinations.

 5. Pharmacy Billing Compliance Counseling